uphdatascience/AzureMTCProjects/README.md

 For each # where it says write a query below, we write the code and put it in the vendor's tool.
 The tool checks if the tables in the FROM and JOINs exist and will only save if they do.
 It also will create the output table itself (will not have INTO keyword in the queries like they are in this repo).
 The vendor system will also map/parse the FROM and JOIN tables and run the queries in the appropriate order without us needing to tell it which order things should run in.

-1. Write population query for the project and set to "training mode" (output population table in EDW)
+1. Write population query for the project and set to "training mode"* (output population table in EDW)
 2. Write feature queries using the population table (output each as their own table)
 3. Write the target query using the population table (output as it's own EDW table)
 4. Write the modeling/scoring data set table using the population, feature, target table (output to table)
 5. Do EDA and assess if more development work is needed on pop, features, target
 6. Write training script for model development and test model performance
-7. Flip pop, feature, target, modeling queries into "scoring mode"
+7. Flip pop, feature, target, modeling queries into "scoring mode"*
 8. Upload model file (RData) into vendor tool
 9. Write final R scoring script and upload into vendor tool
 10. Run the final packaged project (pop, feature, target, modelingdata tables along with model file and R scoring script) to make sure everything will run in one smooth process

 Our vendor handles all ETL (the technical parts of it), data orchestration, MLOps, compute, etc. We provide the SQL to gather all the data and the R scripts to score patients.
 We then have our training scripts that we keep separately

+*Training and Scoring mode refer to changes in the population queries of an ML pipeline (Project 1 and 2 below) that we have to make in our vendor tool depending on what orientation we need the data in.
+You'll notice that the Training orientation in Project 2 is to include any discharges in a 17 month period while the Scoring orientation is to include any patients currently in the hospital.
+When we put our code for an ML pipeline in our vendor tool, we modify the population query this way based on the phase of the project.

 # Future Data Stack Interests
 - Apache Airflow (or derivative) for orchestration